sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

     > **NOTE**: You can also rename these two **Get Element** activities to more meaningful names (for example, **Get Element (price)** and  **Get Element (order number)**).

-### Web Portal Automation: Get Shipping Address and Line Items Information Using Multi-level Collection
+### Web Portal automation - Get Shipping Address and Line Items information using multi-level collection

 1. Use the **Get Element** activity for the **Shipping Address** table.
 Drag and drop the activity on the table.